temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-queue`, `-t` (string) - Task queue name.
 Required.

-### temporal task-queue get-build-ids: Fetch the sets of worker Build ID versions on the Task Queue.
+### temporal task-queue get-build-ids: Fetch the sets of worker Build ID versions on the Task Queue (Deprecated).

 Fetch the sets of compatible build IDs associated with a Task Queue and associated information.